 After coming out of vision, I said to my husband: "I have a message for you.
 You must begin to print a little paper and send it out to the people.
-Let it be small at first; but as the people read, they will send you means [p.
-23] with which to print, and it will be a success from the first.
-From this small beginning it was shown to me to be like streams of light that went clear round the world."--Life Sketches, p.
+Let it be small at first; but as the people read, they will send you means with which to print, and it will be a success from the first.
+From this small beginning it was shown to me to be like streams of light that went clear round the world."-Life Sketches, p.
 125.

-36. January 5, 1849--Ellen White Saw That Christ Was Still Interceding and the Door of Mercy Was Not Yet Closed.
+Ellen White Saw That Christ Was Still Interceding and the Door of Mercy Was Not Yet Closed.